lyfar/awa-docs/docs/features/app-store.md

 <FeatureSummary />

 ## Narrative
-App Store Presence ensures AWATERRA’s first impression in marketplaces reflects the product’s essence.
-The work covers visuals, copy, compliance checklists, and release workflows.
-A polished listing improves conversion, communicates value, and avoids costly approval delays.
+App Store Presence makes sure AWATERRA's listing matches the product.
+We prepare visuals, copy, and compliance checklists so the store page feels calm and clear.

+Smooth release workflows and timely reviews prevent approval delays.
+A polished listing helps users grasp the value and supports conversion.

 ## Interaction Blueprint
 1. Draft positioning statements, screenshots, and preview videos that align with brand tone.